alex-orkuma/cybercog/content/post/using-ansible-to-manage-two-aws-ubuntu-servers.md

 ansible_python_interpreter=/usr/bin/python3
 {{< / highlight >}}

+the **ubuntu@xx.xxx.xxx.xxx** represents your ubuntu virtual machines. ubuntu is the username and the ip addressis the puplic ip address of your vm.
+By default all ubuntu VMs are created with an ubuntu user with sudo privilages.

 The **all:vars** subgroup sets the *ansible_python_interpreter* host parameter that will be valid for all hosts included in this inventory.
 This parameter makes sure the remote server uses the /usr/bin/python3 Python 3 executable instead of /usr/bin/python (Python 2.7), which is not present on recent Ubuntu versions.

 When you’re finished, save and close the file by pressing CTRL+X then Y and ENTER to confirm your changes.